Stuycs-K/finalprojectapcs-5-lam-nathan-chan-jason/DEVLOG-jason.md

 ### 2025-05-29 - Brief description
 Board class should be completed now, if not mostly completed.
 The functions responsible for clearing rows now fully works along with returning a score.

+### 2025-05-30 - Brief description
+Fully fixed board class and UI, game fully functional.

+### 2025-06-01 - Brief description
+Finalized some parts of game and finalized prototype and UML diagram.